adhiraj141092/SCANPY_GUI/README.md

 # SCANPY_GUI
 A GUI based frameware for single cell RNA-Seq data analysis using scanpy.
 This tool runs on Python >= 3.7<br>
 It takes only 10x Genomics h5 files for the analysis.
-An example of the file is given in data folder which contains single cell RNA-Seq data of mouse model as an example sequence.
+An example of the file is given in data folder which contains single cell RNA-Seq data of mouse model as an example.

 <h3>Installation:</h3>